'All Quiet' leads as stars, royalty attend UK film awards - KESQ

 “All Quiet,” “Banshees” and “Everything Everywhere” are all best-picture contenders at the Oscars, where “Everything Everywhere” has a leading 11 nominations.

-Martin McDonagh’s Irish tragicomedy “Banshees” has BAFTA nominations including best picture, best director and best actor, for Farrell.
+Martin McDonagh’s “Banshees,” the bleakly comic story of a friendship gone sour, has BAFTA nominations including best picture, best director and best actor, for Farrell.
 Nominations for “Everything Everywhere” include nods for co-directors Daniel Kwan and Daniel Scheinert — known jointly as “the Daniels” — and a best-actress nomination for Michelle Yeoh.

 Baz Lurhmann’s flamboyant musical biopic “Elvis” is up for nine awards, including best picture.